ke-senthilkumar/FieldAnalysis/README.md

 2. Flatness
 3. Symmetry

 There are a few commercial software and Pylinac for Python available.
-This is a small attempt in .Net analysing.
+This is a small attempt in .Net.

+!!
+Use only TIFF images  !!

 Screen